-Palestinian PM Ismail Haniyeh: "Israel will not break our will and we will stand together for a long path, starting by what has happened here today at this house, to Protect our house, our children, our women and our elderly."
+Palestinian Prime Minister Ismail Haniyeh: "Israel will not break our will, and we will stand together for a long path, starting by what has happened here today at this house, to protect our house, our children, our women and our elderly."

-In Kenya, a UN summit of environmental ministers wrapped up Friday with promises to take action on climate change—in the future.
+In Kenya, a U.N. summit of environmental ministers wrapped up Friday with promises to take action on climate change—in the future.
 The summit said it would review the Kyoto accords in 2008 with the possibility of agreeing to further cuts in greenhouse gases.
-Under Kyoto, signatories must keep their emissions to at least five percent below their 1990 levels before the year 2012.
+Under Kyoto, signatories must keep their emissions to at least 5 percent below their 1990 levels before the year 2012.

 The summit also agreed to fund African initiatives for clean energy.
 Many African leaders and activists, including Sharon Loorementa of the Maasi community, said the conference had failed to address Africa’s needs.

-UN Relief Coordinator Jan Egeland: "Never would I have thought that on my fourth and final visit, the number of people in need of assistance would have gone from one to four million, and never would I have thought that the fear, the angst among the civilian population of Darfur, would remain the same after three long years."
+U.N.
+Relief Coordinator Jan Egeland: "Never would I have thought that on my fourth and final visit, the number of people in need of assistance would have gone from 1 to 4 million, and never would I have thought that the fear, the angst among the civilian population of Darfur, would remain the same after three long years."

-A new study of hundreds of hearings where Guantanamo prisoners were deemed "enemy combatants" has found the US military called no witnesses, withheld evidence and reached speedy verdicts usually within one day.
-The study was overseen by Seton Hall professor Mark Denbeaux, and his son Joshua.
+A new study of hundreds of hearings where Guantanamo prisoners were deemed "enemy combatants" has found the U.S. military called no witnesses, withheld evidence and reached speedy verdicts usually within one day.
+The study was overseen by Seton Hall professor Mark Denbeaux and his son Joshua.
 Both represent Guantanamo detainees.
 The hearings were held before a panel of three officers with no defense attorney present.
-Out nearly of five hundred and sixty detainees, all but thirty-eight were ruled enemy combatants.
+Out of nearly 560 detainees, all but 38 were ruled enemy combatants.

-And finally, two military veterans and a Catholic priest have been sentenced to prison for staging a disarmament protest at a North Dakota missile silo last June.
+And two military veterans and a Catholic priest have been sentenced to prison for staging a disarmament protest at a North Dakota missile silo last June.
 The men dressed in clown suits and broke the locks on the site using sledgehammers.
 They painted the word "disarm" and poured some of their own blood on a silo lid.
 The men called themselves "Weapon of Mass Destruction Here Plowshares."
-The three were each ordered to pay restitution of seventeen thousand dollars.
-The oldest of the group — seventy-three year old priest Father Carl Kabat — was given the longest sentence of fifteen months.
+The three were each ordered to pay restitution of $17,000.
+The oldest of the group, 73-year-old priest Father Carl Kabat, was given the longest sentence of 15 months.